Numerical evaluation of the exact post-Newtonian parameters in Brans-Dicke and entangled relativity theories: Conclusion

 In this work, and for the first time, we have numerically evaluated the so-called \emph{exact} post-Newtonian parameters in scalar--tensor theories of gravity, focusing on Brans--Dicke theory and on Entangled Relativity.
 Contrary to the usual post-Newtonian parameters, which are perturbative quantities defined in the weak-field limit, the exact parameters are non-perturbative and explicitly depend on the internal structure of the gravitating body through its energy density and pressure.
 As such, they remain meaningful in the strong-field regime of compact objects, where the standard post-Newtonian expansion becomes insufficient.\\

 We have developed two independent numerical methods to compute these exact parameters: a direct evaluation based on Tolman--Oppenheimer--Volkoff solutions, and an indirect determination through the matching of the external spacetime to the Janis--Newman--Winicour solution.
-The excellent agreement between these two approaches provides a strong validation of both the numerical implementation as well as the analytical expressions previously derived in \cite{chauvineau:2024plb,chauvineau:2024prd}.\\
+The excellent agreement between these two approaches provides a strong validation of both the numerical implementation and the analytical expressions previously derived in \cite{chauvineau:2024plb,chauvineau:2024prd}.\\

 In the case of Brans--Dicke theory, we have shown that the exact parameters can differ significantly from their usual post-Newtonian counterparts, with relative deviations reaching several tens of percent for sufficiently compact objects.
 Interestingly, we found that for ultra-relativistic stars the sourcing of the scalar field is reduced due to the relation between pressure and energy density, leading in some cases to smaller deviations from General Relativity than might have been naively expected.
 These results highlight that strong-field effects cannot be reliably inferred from weak-field post-Newtonian parameters alone.\\